What are the benefits if you shred cheese yourself? Shredding cheese can help you avoid some nasty stuff and save money along the way.

 On the other hand, shredding my own cheese does enhance the flavor of dishes, avoid any additives in bagged cheese, and even may be a more frugal option.

-What are the Additives in Shredded Cheese?
+What Are the Additives in Shredded Cheese?

-Why bother shredding your own just to avoid the few extra ingredients on the shredded cheese bag?
+Why bother shredding your own cheese just to avoid the few extra ingredients on the shredded cheese bag?

 I was first pushed toward shredding my own cheese long before I had ever heard of soaking grains or raw milk.
 A friend said that she always shreds her own because of what cellulose is.
 It grossed her out.
 I had to look into the issue.